White House Correspondents’ Dinner shooting suspect worked as California teacher

 According to his LinkedIn profile, Allen graduated from the California Institute of Technology in 2017 with a bachelor’s degree in mechanical engineering, and received a master’s degree in computer science from California State University-Dominguez Hills last year.

+While at CalTech, he was a member of the school’s Christian fellowship and the nerf club, according to his LinkedIn profile.

+He was featured in a CalTech graduation announcement posted by the university in 2017 on Facebook, which included a picture of him as an adult wearing a cardigan and a photo of him as a beaming young child holding a stuffed bunny.

-As a student at Caltech, he was featured in a local news report in 2017 for developing a prototype emergency brake for wheelchairs.
+As a student at Caltech, Allen was featured in a local news report in 2017 for developing a prototype emergency brake for wheelchairs.

+The game is described on Steam as a “skill-based, non-violent asymmetrical fighting game loosely derived from a chemistry model that is itself loosely based on reality.”

 Allen donated $25 to Kamala Harris’ presidential campaign in October 2024, according to Federal Election Commission records.

-CNN’s Curt Devine, Scott Glover, Kyung Lah and Majlie de Puy Kamp contributed reporting.
+CNN’s Curt Devine, Scott Glover and Majlie de Puy Kamp contributed reporting.

 The-CNN-Wire